Last Updated: May 21, 2018

 - Submit content or posts on our customer portal pages or other interactive webpages.

-To the extent permitted by applicable law, the types of personal information collected directly from you may include, without limitation:
+To the extent permitted by applicable law, the types of personal data collected directly from you may include, without limitation:

 - Information used to communicate with you, such as name, title, company name, email address, telephone number, postal address and language;